 Why It Made the Cut: A flexible system with a built-in Z-Wave receiver, easy smart-home integration, and professional monitoring, Vivint is ideal for those who want smart-home features and advanced home security but also prefer professional installation over DIY installation.

-To purchase a security system through Vivint, customers must call and speak to a representative to receive a customized plan and quote.
+To purchase a Vivint security system, customers must call and speak to a representative to receive a customized plan and quote.
 At a minimum, plans will include 24/7 monitoring, intrusion detection, a touch-screen control panel, and access through the mobile app.
-Additional add-ons include video security, theft deterrent, voice control, stored video clips, smart-home automation, vehicle protection, and more.
-Depending on how many features customers opt for, the cost can quickly add up, so Vivint’s pricing may be out of reach for some homeowners.
+Add-ons include video security, theft deterrent, voice control, stored video clips, smart-home automation, vehicle protection, and more.
+Depending on how many features customers opt for, the cost can quickly add up, so Vivint pricing may be out of reach for some homeowners.

-Customers who choose to go with a Vivint home security system will have a monitoring team on standby waiting to assist them.
+Customers who choose to go with a Vivint home security system will have a monitoring team on standby waiting to assist them in the event of an emergency.
 The main panel serves as a hub, making sure all the devices work together and notifying monitoring services when someone or something triggers an alarm.

 Vivint is a seamless, whole-home solution that’s easy to use, and the technology does a lot of the work for the customer.
+The system uses Z-Wave technology to enable security and automation devices to work together seamlessly.
 Vivint’s best home security camera is the 4K Outdoor Camera Pro—it uses Smart Deter technology, which keeps a lookout on certain areas the customer deems as important, and then sounds an alarm and illuminates the LED ring if someone hangs around that designated area for too long.

 - Base cost: Varies by customer